Ab Initio Calculations of Even Oxygen Isotopes with Chiral Two- Plus Three-Nucleon Interactions

 In this Letter, we use the same nuclear Hamiltonians as in our recent IM-SRG and CC studies \cite{Roth:2012qf,Hergert:2012nb,Binder:2013zr}: The NN interaction is the chiral N$^3$LO interaction by Entem and Machleidt, with cutoff $\Lambda_\text{NN}=500\,\MeV/c$ \cite{Entem:2002sd,Machleidt:2011bh}.
 Our standard three-body Hamiltonian is a local N$^2$LO 3N interaction with initial cutoff $\Lambda_\text{3N}=400\,\MeV/c$.
-The resolution scale of the Hamiltonian is lowered to $\lamSRG=1.88,\ldots,2.24\,\fm^{-1}$ by means of an SRG evolution in three-body space \cite{Jurgenson:2009bs}.
+The resolution scale of the Hamiltonian is lowered to $\lamSRG=1.88,\ldots,2.24\,\fm^{-1}$ by means of an SRG evolution in three-body space \cite{Jurgenson:2009bs,Roth:2011kx,Roth:2012vn}.
 Hamiltonians which only contain SRG-induced 3N forces are referred to as NN+3N-induced, those also containing an initial 3N interaction as NN+3N-full.

 In Fig.~\ref{fig:convergence}, we illustrate the convergence of the MR-IM-SRG(2) ground-state energies for $\nuc{O}{18}$ and $\nuc{O}{26}$ with respect to the single-particle basis size.
-At the optimal $\hbar\Omega$, the change in the ground-state energy is of the order of 0.1\% when we increase the basis from $\eMax=12$ to 14.
+At the optimal $\hbar\Omega$, the change in the ground-state energy is 0.1\% when we increase the basis from $\eMax=12$ to 14.
 This rapid convergence is representative for all Hamiltonians used in this work.

 \paragraph{Results.}